pokt-network/smt/docs/smt.md

 #### SimpleMap

 This library defines the `SimpleMap` interface which is implemented as an extremely simple in-memory key-value store.

-Although it is is a submodule, it is ideal for testing and non-production use cases, and is used in the tests throughout the library.
+Although it is is a submodule, it is ideal for simple, testing or non-production use cases.
+It is used in the tests throughout the library.

 See [simplemap.go](../kvstore/simplemap/simplemap.go) for the implementation details.